1 year full-time,

-With this degree, you'll learn how to analyse a wide range of data to examine the motivations behind why people commit crime and how societies attempt to control them.
+In this course, you'll learn how to analyse a wide range of data to examine the motivations behind why people commit crime and how societies attempt to control them.
 You'll also gain a critical understanding and practical knowledge of a range of social research methods relevant to conducting criminological research.

 You'll analyse crime, deviance and social control and conduct research to examine their impact on society.

 In the criminology modules, you'll gain a deeper understanding of why some people are motivated to offend and how this behaviour can shape our communities and our responses to crime.

 In the social research methods modules, you will develop practical skills and techniques in qualitative and quantitative research.

 This course is not associated with a specific Study Abroad programme, but York offers a number of options through international partnering programmes.